-It would be great to do away with that monthly expense if i could.
+It would be great to do away with that monthly expense if I could, since I don't watch much TV.

-The author also noted that they got a better set of rabbit ear antennas for their TV and said they didn't have an outdoor antenna on their roof, an added expense (especially to get someone to do it for me, plus making it lightening proof) which would make it not worth my while.
+The author of the post also noted that they got a better set of rabbit ear antennas for their TV and said they didn't have an outdoor antenna on their roof.

 Boomeyer - Missouri